The Best Supplements for Powerlifters

 Magnesium and Zinc

-Both magnesium and zinc are essential for proper hormonal function, and you can find them in a good amount of over the counter testosterone boosters.
+Both magnesium and zinc are essential for proper hormonal function and energy metabolism, and you can find them in a good amount of over the counter testosterone boosters.
 Having a deficiency in one, or both, of these minerals, you are more than likely deficient in testosterone in your body.
-Testosterone is essential for things like strength, muscle mass, and bone density, and being that magnesium and zinc help you boost testosterone, they had to make the list for best supplements for powerlifters.
+Testosterone is essential for things like strength, muscle mass, and bone density, and being that magnesium, zinc, and vitamin D help you boost testosterone and resistance training, they had to make the list for best supplements for powerlifters.

 You can get both magnesium and zinc through nuts and meat, but supplementing it through a multivitamin, testosterone booster, or each of them separately ensures you are getting the right amount to regulate hormonal levels and keep you pushing heavy weight